Table of Contents

 name Human-readable name for the source "" ("Enterprise Search PSE")

-owner The username of the Django user that owns the object Logged-in user ("admin")
+owner Username of the Django user who owns the object Logged-in user ("admin")

-shared Boolean setting: if true the SearchProvider can be searched by other users, if false it is only available to the owner true (false)
+shared Boolean: if true, the SearchProvider can be searched by other users; if false, it is available only to the owner true (false)

-active Boolean setting: if true the SearchProvider is used, if false it is ignored when federating false (true)
+active Boolean: if true, the SearchProvider is used; if false, it is ignored in federated searches false (true)

 connector Name of the Connector to use for this source "" ("RequestsGet")

-url The URL or other string including file path needed by the Connector for this source; not validated "" ("https://www.googleapis.com/customsearch/v1")
+url URL or file path required by the Connector for this source (not validated) "" ("https://www.googleapis.com/customsearch/v1")

-query_processors A list of processors to use to prepare the query for this source "" ("AdaptiveQueryProcessor")
+query_processors List of processors applied to the query before execution "" ("AdaptiveQueryProcessor")

-query_mappings A string defining the mappings for the query.
-Depends on the Connector used. "" ("cx=your-google-search-engine-key")
+query_mappings String defining query parameter mappings, dependent on the Connector "" ("cx=your-google-search-engine-key")

-result_grouping_field Used with the DedupeByFieldResultProcessor result processor, this string defines the specific source field to use for duplicate suppression. "" ("resource.conversationId")
+result_grouping_field Used with DedupeByFieldResultProcessor to define a field for duplicate suppression "" ("resource.conversationId")

-result_processors A list of processors to use to normalize results from this source "CosineRelevancyResultProcessor" ("MappingResultProcessor","CosineRelevancyResultProcessor")
+result_processors List of processors normalizing results from this source "CosineRelevancyResultProcessor" ("MappingResultProcessor","CosineRelevancyResultProcessor")

-response_mappings List of response keys and JSONPaths to transform this providers response into a JSON result set "" ("FOUND=searchInformation.totalResults, RETRIEVED=queries.request[0].count, RESULTS=items")
+response_mappings JSONPath mappings to transform the source's response into a standardized JSON result set "" ("FOUND=searchInformation.totalResults, RETRIEVED=queries.request[0].count, RESULTS=items")

-result_mappings List of keys, optionally with values; see SP Guide, Result Mappings for more information "" ("url=link,body=snippet,cacheId,NO_PAYLOAD")
+result_mappings Key-value mappings for result fields.
+See SP Guide, Result Mappings for details. "" ("url=link,body=snippet,cacheId,NO_PAYLOAD")

-results_per_query The number of results to request from this source for each query 10 (20)
+results_per_query Number of results requested per query from this source 10 (20)

-tags List of strings that organize SearchProviders into groups. "" ("News", "EnterpriseSearch")
+tags List of strings for categorizing SearchProviders "" ("News", "EnterpriseSearch")

-The CosineRelevancyResultProcessor must be after the MappingResultProcessor in the default list of result_processors.
+The CosineRelevancyResultProcessor must follow MappingResultProcessor in the result_processors list.

 APIs